Table of Contents

 B. Minimum Standard

-At a minimum, a student must attend at least 80 percent of class meetings to receive credit for a course unless the student’s absence is excused under university policies.
+At a minimum, a student must attend at least 80% of class meetings to receive credit for a course unless the student’s absence is excused under university policies.
 Such excused absences include documented illness, deaths in the family and other documented crises, call to active military duty or jury duty, religious holy days, and official university activities.
 Excused absences will be accommodated in a way that does not arbitrarily penalize students who have a valid excuse.
 Consideration will also be given to students whose dependent children experience serious illness.

 C. Instructor’s Standard

-As long as it is consistent with university rules, an individual faculty member may adopt an attendance standard that is more stringent than the minimum standard or may establish other reasonable rules and policies regarding class attendance, tardiness, class preparation or other classroom conduct.
+As long as it is consistent with university rules, an individual faculty member may adopt an attendance standard that is more stringent than the minimum standard or may establish other reasonable rules and policies regarding class attendance, tardiness, class preparation, or other classroom conduct.
 If more stringent than the minimum standard, a faculty member must announce the faculty member’s individual attendance standard or other rules at the beginning of the semester.
-In setting an attendance standard that exceeds the minimum, a faculty member should consider, inter alia, student needs to arrange job interviews.
+In setting an attendance standard that exceeds the minimum, a faculty member should consider, inter alia, that student needs to arrange job interviews.

 D. Enforcement

 A student who violates the minimum attendance standard or a faculty member’s individual attendance standard may be administratively disenrolled from the course.
 Normally, administrative disenrollment will result in a grade of AD on the student’s transcript.
-At the discretion of the faculty member teaching the course, a student disenrolled for chronic absenteeism may be awarded a grade of Administrative Failure (AF, worth 0 grade points).
+At the discretion of the faculty member teaching the course, a student disenrolled for chronic absenteeism may be awarded a grade of Administrative Failure (AF, worth 0-grade points).
 A faculty member may impose other academic penalties for violation of the faculty member’s individual rules or policies.

 5. Full-Time Status: Employment Limitation